Florence Cathedral: Planned sculpture for the exterior

 The Overseers of the Office of Works of Florence Cathedral, the Arte della Lana, had plans to commission a series of twelve large Old Testament sculptures for the buttresses of the cathedral.
 Donatello, then in his early twenties, was commissioned to carve a statue of David in 1408, to top one of the buttresses, though it was never placed there.
 Nanni di Banco was commissioned to carve a marble statue of Isaiah, at the same scale, in the same year.
 One of the statues was lifted into place in 1409, but was found to be too small to be easily visible from the ground and was taken down; both statues then languished in the workshop of the opera for several years.
 In 1409–1411 Donatello made a statue of a sitting Saint John the Evangelist which until 1588 was in a niche of the old cathedral façade.
 Between 1415 and 1426, Donatello created five statues for the campanile of Santa Maria del Fiore.
-These are the Beardless and the Bearded Prophet (both from 1415); the Sacrifice of Isaac (1421); Habbakuk (1423–25); and Jeremiah (1423–26); which follow the classical models for orators and are characterized by strong portrait details.
+These are the Beardless and the Bearded Prophet (both from 1415); the Sacrifice of Isaac (1421); Habbakuk (1423–25); and Jeremiah (1423–26); which follow the classical models for orators and are characterised by strong portrait details.
 A figure of Hercules, in terracotta, was commissioned from the Florentine sculptor Agostino di Duccio in 1463 and was made perhaps under Donatello's direction.
 A statue of David by Michelangelo was completed 1501–1504 although it could not be placed on the buttress because of its six-ton weight.
 In 2010 a fiberglass replica of "David" was placed for one day on a roof-top buttress for a chapel's dome.

 Donatello first version of David (1408–09).
 Museo Nazionale del Bargello, Florence.
 Height 191 cm.